Better Together Research Collaborative (BTRC)

 Mann, A. Fainstad, T. (2024, July) Evidence that Coaching Decreases Burnout and Imposter Syndrome with Drs.
 Tyra Fainstad and Adrienne Mann.
 Interview by Vertrees, A. In BOSS: Business of Surgery Series.

 Mann, A. Fainstad, T. (2024, May).
 Better Together: Drs.
 Tyra Fainstad and Adrienne Mann on Physician Coaching and Transition Challenges.
-Interviewed by Slavin, S. In ACGME Aware.
+Interview by Slavin, S. In ACGME Aware.

 Fainstad, T. Mann, A. (2024, Jan) “Reduce Burnout, Improve Self-Compassion With Group Coaching for Even the Busiest Physician” Interview by Jill Jin.
 In STEPS Forward.
 American Medical Association.

 Fainstad, T. (2023, Apr).
 Tyra Fainstad, MD.
-Interviewed by Reid, R. In Coalition for Physician Wellbeing: The Well-being Connector.
+Interview by Reid, R. In Coalition for Physician Wellbeing: The Well-being Connector.

 Mann, A. Fainstad, T. (2024, Mar) Proof!
 Coaching Works with Drs.
 Tyra Fainstad and Adrienne Mann.
-Interviewed by Parsons, M. In Your Favorite You.
+Interview by Parsons, M. In Your Favorite You.

 Fainstad, T, Mann, A (2023, Oct).
 The Evidence Behind Physician Coaching with Drs.
 Tyra Fainstad and Adrienne Mann.
 Interview by Hersh, M., Gupta DePalma, A, In Doctors Living Deliberately.